 photo courtesy: Paaponomilolii

-The story of Hōkūle’a comes from the Hawaiian Islands but it belongs to the whole world, that’s why its’ significance has been recognised by leaders like Dalai Lama, Desmond Tutu, Barack Obama, Richard Branson, and others.
-When we consider human migrations across the planet over millennia, these islands are some of the last places discovered.
-Far away from Africa where archaeologists believe humans first originated, these islands also represent some of the newest, most recently created land on Mother Earth.
+Leaders like Dalai Lama, Desmond Tutu, Barack Obama, Richard Branson, and others have been awestruck to witness what is unfolding.
+As humans migrated across the planet over millennia, the Hawaiian Islands are some of the last places discovered.
+Far from Africa where archaeologists believe humans first originated, these islands are some of the newest land on Mother Earth.
 (Big Island of Hawaii is still growing every year as hot lava pours from active volcanic vents.)

 Jeremiah Taleni, right, gives a Shaka, a Hawaiian greeting gesture, as he shares a laugh with the Dalai Lama photo courtesy of Pillars of Peace Hawaii via AP

-Historically, migrations were initiated by the desire to explore but also forced by drought, unsustainable agricultural practices that brought famine, conquests, and war that pushed people off of their homeland.
-As science has shown us, our memories have been passed through our DNA for many lifetimes.
-That means that every one of us has a piece of the collective memory of our ancestors who were oppressed as well as our ancestors who were the oppressor.
-We all have this shared history… the good, the bad, and the ugly right in our blood.
-This tumultuous history made us strong, it made us survivors, but it is not a history that we need to repeat anymore.
+Our ancestors were the oppressed and the oppressors at some point down our genetic line.
+We all have this shared history.
+The good, the bad, and the ugly is right inside our blood.
+This tumultuous legacy made us strong, it made us survivors.
+These are not patterns that we need to repeat anymore.
 That’s why the Hōkūle’a message of aloha is so important as we look at our history and into our future.

 Hokulea in Capetown South Africa.